 This year, the Monash Energy Institute is coordinating and hosting this conference as the 2021 chairing organisation for ERICA.

 Transitioning to a net zero emission energy system will require ongoing research, large-scale innovation, and a multidisciplinary approach.
 Fossil fuels still provide 94% of Australia’s total energy needs, and we are installing renewable energy at the fastest rate (per capita) of any nation.
 Both the magnitude and the rate of change will require extensive research to address the challenges of the energy transition.

 SoERC will highlight advances in energy research in Australia; ranging across fields including social science, policy, economics, regulation, design, engineering, computer science, and the physical and natural sciences.
 The event will include eminent keynote and plenary speakers with invited speakers in specialised parallel sessions.
-There will also be energy innovation pitches, technology demonstrations, and media and poster sessions.
+There will also be posters and networking sessions.
 SoERC will provide a snapshot of current innovations, articulate research impact, and showcase collaborations to enable Australia’s sustainable, reliable, affordable, and fair energy transition.

 The conference is aimed at researchers, decision-makers in Federal and State governments, industry professionals, consultants, NGOs, and anyone with an interest in energy sector research.